 Click banner link below for hotels in Koh Kong.

 Are you exempted?
 There are passport holders who are exempted from getting a tourist visa.
 You can find out in the "Visa" page of this web site.
 Also, how to get visa without much hassle.
 Where are the entry-points if you cross borders?
 For detailed information about Cambodian visa, click here.

 Airlines with flights to Cambodia

 What airlines and flights can take you to Cambodia?
 What are the best connecting flights?
 Click here for more detailed information about airline flights to Cambodia, click here.

 Where are their bus stations or passenger terminals?
 What are their departure and arrival schedules.
 What happens when they cross borders?
 How is it to travel on these buses?
 For more detailed information about taking a bus to Cambodia, click here.

-How safe?
+How safe is Cambodia for tourists?
 What crimes against tourists usual in other places but are still rare or unheard of in Cambodia?
 Read our recommended precautionary measures.
 Click here.

 What currency to prepare.
 How much to prepare.
 Exchange rate with the U.S. Dollar.
 Estimates of daily living expenses while in Cambodia.
 For details click here.